Nik Richie: Career

-Richie founded the gossip website TheDirty.com in March 2007 as DirtyScottsdale.com while living in Scottsdale, Arizona.
-The content on Dirtyscottsdale.com initially focused on Richie's personal criticism of Scottsdale and its club scene.
-The later and more widely known version of TheDirty.com allows users to anonymously upload their own "dirt" including news, gossip, accusations, photos, videos, or text, and comment on posts submitted by others.
+Co-founded by Ari Golden, the later and more widely known version, TheDirty.com, allows users to anonymously upload their own "dirt" including news, gossip, accusations, photos, videos, or text, and comment on posts submitted by others.

 Richie operated TheDirty.com anonymously until September 4, 2008, when he was arrested for DUI and reckless driving in Scottsdale.
-Once news of his arrest surfaced, Richie publicly "outed" himself and admitted his real identity.
+Once news of his arrest surfaced, Richie publicly admitted his real identity.

-In 2016, Richie briefly changed the format of TheDirty.com from a "gossip" format to a more traditional celebrity news site.

 In a March 2019 Instagram post, Richie stated he was no longer associated with TheDirty.com, having 'retired' from the site in April 2018.